TrellixVulnTeam/hyperpy_SVGD/README.md

 # hyperpy

-A flexible package for working with hypergraphs in Python.
+[PROTOTYPE] A flexible package for working with hypergraphs in Python.